Updated January 23, 2023

 4. Talk to your profs

 Most of the readers of Roostervane are students or recent graduates, and if this is you, you should start by talking to your professors.
-Many professors have networks outside of the academy that they can draw on, and some may be able to introduce you to some interesting people.
+Many professors have networks outside of college that they can draw on, and some may be able to introduce you to some interesting people.

 Now I know that there’s a lot of stigma around non-academic work in some departments.
 I have written whole blogs on it and why it makes leaving academia hard (especially for those with advanced degrees).